grafana/alloy/docs/sources/reference/components/loki/loki.source.kubernetes.md

 # loki.source.kubernetes

 `loki.source.kubernetes` tails logs from Kubernetes containers using the Kubernetes API.
 It has the following benefits over `loki.source.file`:

 * It works without a privileged container.
 * It works without a root user.
 * It works without needing access to the filesystem of the Kubernetes node.
 * It doesn't require a DaemonSet to collect logs, so one {{< param "PRODUCT_NAME" >}} could collect logs for the whole cluster.

 {{< admonition type="note" >}}
 Because `loki.source.kubernetes` uses the Kubernetes API to tail logs, it uses more network traffic and CPU consumption of Kubelets than `loki.source.file`.
 {{< /admonition >}}

-Multiple `loki.source.kubernetes` components can be specified by giving them different labels.
+You can specify multiple `loki.source.kubernetes` components by giving them different labels.

 ## Usage